Enhanced Games: Reactions

 Fraser stated in July 2023 that over five hundred athletes had contacted him asking for more information.
 In August, D'Souza said that he had 500 "sleeper athletes" who are "breaking world records in their basement and sending us videos of it" ready for competition.
 In February 2024, he said that thousands of athletes interested in participating had contacted him.
-CNN commented in October 2023 that so far none of these athletes appeared willing to speak publicly.
+CNN reported in October 2023 that no athletes had publicly committed to the event; however, by early 2026, several high-profile international competitors, including former world champion James Magnussen and British swimmer Emily Barclay, had expressed interest or confirmed their participation.

 Magnussen said that other Australian swimmers had contacted him, expressing interest, and D'Souza says that the first TEG will include athletes from the 2024 Summer Olympics.
 The event has been dubbed the "steroid Olympics" by multiple media outlets.

 Sebastian Coe, president of World Athletics, said: "No one within athletics takes the Enhanced Games seriously."